A Survey of Multimodal Mathematical Reasoning: From Perception, Alignment to Reasoning: Related Surveys

-Overall, previous frameworks remain largely descriptive and domain-specific, while ours advances toward a process-level, verifiable, and multimodal understanding of mathematical reasoning that integrates perception, alignment, and reasoning within a coherent analytical framework.
+Overall, previous surveys remain largely descriptive and domain-specific, while ours advances toward a process-level, verifiable, and multimodal understanding of mathematical reasoning that integrates perception, alignment, and reasoning within a coherent analytical framework.